rogerallen/daisy-synth/README.md

 # License

-My code is MIT licensed, just as the Sokol code is.
+Code is MIT licensed, just as the Sokol code is.